-Once you've started ShiftLeft Ocular, you create a CPG for a new application or for a new version of an application.
-The CPG is the basis of custom static analysis, since it provides an extensible, multi-layered representation of each unique code version, including the various levels of abstraction.
-When a CPG is created, the associated default layers (security profile, semanticcpg and tagging) are also automatically created.
-You can create a CPG with specific options.
+Once you've started ShiftLeft Ocular, you can create a CPG for a new application or for a new version of an application.
+When a CPG is created, it's

-The command, with all avaiable options, to create a CPG is
+The command, with all available functions, to create a CPG is

 createCpg(inputPaths: List[String], namespaces: List[String], overlayCreators: List[String])

 <inputPaths> is the path of the target application; multiple applications are separated by a comma.
 The format of the CPG is automatically inferred by ShiftLeft Ocular.